Girls Who Map

 About

-Zoe joined MGISS part-time to supplement her Psychology degree.
+Zoe initially joined MGISS part-time to supplement her Psychology degree.
 She developed in her role as Wellbeing Lead for the business which has received recognition by the BIMA 100.
 A self-described Jack-of-all-trades, master of none, Zoe has developed many skills working in different roles at MGISS from Market Research to Employee Wellbeing.
-She has now got her Sales & Marketing Coordinator hat on, allowing her to exhibit her efficiency in organisation, process and internal and external comms
+Now in a Sales & Marketing Coordinator role, she is exhibitting her efficiency in organisation, process and internal and external comms.